plasma-framework/plasma/README.md

 **Mission Statement**
 ---------------------

-In its initial releases, the PlasmaSDO™ implementation seeks to address the need for metadata-driven automation and code generation under SDO for standard enterprise Java web applications while focusing on critical operational considerations these applications face, such as optimistic and pessimistic concurrency control.
-The PlasmaSDO™ implementation is not bound to any integrated development environment (IDE) and provides support for standard Java™ based build tools. *Note: Such operational considerations such as optimistic and pessimistic concurrency control are seen as a feature gap within various commercial and open-source SDO offerings, and are facilitated in PlasmaSDO™ by a custom UML profile and various associated SDO API extensions.*
+In its initial releases, the PlasmaSDO® implementation seeks to address the need for metadata-driven automation and code generation under SDO for standard enterprise Java web applications while focusing on critical operational considerations these applications face, such as optimistic and pessimistic concurrency control.
+The PlasmaSDO® implementation is not bound to any integrated development environment (IDE) and provides support for standard Java™ based build tools. *Note: Such operational considerations such as optimistic and pessimistic concurrency control are seen as a feature gap within various commercial and open-source SDO offerings, and are facilitated in PlasmaSDO*® *by a custom UML profile and various associated SDO API extensions.*

 **History**
 -----------

-The major concepts giving rise to the PlasmaSDO™ design evolved out of a medium-scale (10,000 concurrent, 1 million total users) web application for management of personal property shipping.
+The major concepts giving rise to the PlasmaSDO® design evolved out of a medium-scale (10,000 concurrent, 1 million total users) web application for management of personal property shipping.
 This application was developed starting in 2004 for a large government agency and involved more than 1 million lines of generated data access related code.
 It is in successful production today, and though it pre-dates the advent of SDO in 2006, involves several of the core SDO concepts including 1.)
 Runtime-available metadata 2.)
 Directed graph structures as a fundamental processing unit, 3.)
 Change summaries and 4.)
 Generic service-oriented persistence.
-The PlasmaSDO™ implementation pays homage to this history through various shipment or shipping model related examples.
+The PlasmaSDO® implementation pays homage to this history through various shipment or shipping model related examples.

 **Project Charter**
 ===================